juliesymons/juliesymons/GettingStarted.md

 Additional field types may be defined by the user.

-refer back to counter and colormovie and what are the calls like fieldShape, etc?
+refer back to counter and colormovie and what are the calls like fieldShape, etc

-what are the different types of fields
+fieldShape
+layers 3rd dimension of a field rows 2nd dimension columns 1st dimension

+fieldType
+tensorOrder
+elementType

 which tutorial examples are relevant here

 ## Sensors

 random, file sensor, user defined sensors

+fieldShape
+nextValue  - optional iterator, next field in row-major order resetHook - reset to initial value desiredFramesPerSecond optional - to throttle back the speed, for example so movie is played at appropriate speed

+pipelined, unpipelined - pipelined sensors use the CPU to produce an input to the GPU while the GPU is working on the previous input

 which tutorial examples are relevant here